 Cassandra showed back up in the sonar compartment, unable to sleep for the pings, and offered to sit at the sonar station again.
 When Hemi climbed into the control room, Percy had him relieve Gregory at the throttle controls and sent Gregory to make them a late dinner.

-Half an hour later Gregory’s voice came over the PA saying food was ready.
+Half an hour later, Gregory’s voice came over the PA saying food was ready.
 Captain Percy suggested Bastian and Cassandra should eat first, but Cassandra preferred to stay at sonar.
 Bastian offered to bring a bowl of food up to her and sit at the sub controls while he ate.
 He was back from the galley in a matter of minutes with heaping bowls of steaming food for Cassandra and himself.

 Percy held Bastian’s bowl of food while he climbed the ladder to the control room.
 She realized how hungry she was as the smell wafted up to her nostrils.